derbraun/PortScanner/README.md

 + Outputs results to both command line and an HTML file

-+ Includes a Usage or Help page
++ Includes a Usage / Help page

++ Includes a command line user interface when no arguments are given

++ Includes a README written in Markdown
 ---
 Commands to Run This Python Script:
 + portscanner.py